RickStrahl/BlogPosts/2018-06/Which-.NET-Core-Runtimes-do-you-need/WhichNetCoreRuntimesDoYouNeed.md

 Given all of this it seems to me that in most scenarios the thing you want to install is the .NET SDK as it literally includes everything you need.
 Yes it's bigger but it provides

-The Windows hosting pack is perhaps the most perplexing of the downloads.
-I

-### Summary
+### A bit Confusing?
 To me this seems all a lot more confusing than it should be.
 It makes no sense that the runtime install doesn't include the Asp.net libraries, but the SDK does.
-If you're going to be very modular about this then there should be individual downloads for each of these components for each platform with a meta package that combines it all for the happy path.
+If you're going to be very modular about this then it would make a lot more sense to me to have separate packages that install each of the individual modules:

-That meta package appears to be the Windows Hosting Bundle, which addresses that need more or less but then it it is overly big because it includes both 32 and 64 bit runtimes which seems odd given everything else is platform specific.
-At this point I doubt many people install the 32 bit version of .NET Core runtimes so why make this part of the happy path?

-Ideally I'd like to see better labeled installers that are in themselves clear about what they install.
-If we're going to be modular I'd expect to install:

 1. Dotnet Runtime
 2. AspNet Runtimes
 3. SDK Support

-For me the path of least resistance on a full machine or VM is to install the .NET Core SDK.
-It includes everything needed for a specific platform.
-And if I'm doing a standalone install on a machine I control I sure as heck will need the dotnet SDK tooling so
+Perhaps another download that could explicitly bundle Dotnet+AspNet and naming it the **ASP.NET Windows Hosting Bundle** because that what it essentially provides ontop of the core runtime.
+And it could be leaner by being platform specific (ie. x64/x86 should be separate downloads).

+As it stands with the existing packages, the Windows Server Hosting Bundle is probably the right choice for a dedicated server install as it includes everything needed to run ASP.NET Core applications.

+## Summary
+To summarize what works best for Windows installs:

+**For Server Installs**

+* Use the Windows Server Hosting Bundle

+**For Development Machines**

+* Install the SDK
+* or: Visual Studio if you're installing anyway

+**For absolutely minimal .NET Core Installs**

+* Install the Runtime only

+Hope this helps some of you out.

 <div style="margin-top: 30px;font-size: 0.8em;
             border-top: 1px solid #eee;padding-top: 8px;">